Tuition & Fees

 Program Specific Expenses

-Individual programs may require specific supplies, tools, uniforms, health exams, certifications, etc. LTC's Academic Advising Office will share this information with you during the enrollment process.
+Individual programs may require specific supplies, tools, uniforms, health exams, certifications, etc. Lakeshore's Program Counseling will share this information with you during the enrollment process.

 Miscellaneous Expenses